 Hot Topic: Budgeting in the midst of a pandemic – with Brexit thrown in for some extra fun!

 Budgeting is a challenging task for all involved at the best of times, taking weeks if not months of hard work to agree a final set of assumptions.
-Many budgets have been completely thrown off course during the past eighteen months which has presented new challenges for finance and the wider business when setting new budgets for the year ahead.
+Many budgets have been completely thrown off course during the past couple of years which has presented new challenges for finance and the wider business when setting new budgets for the year ahead.
 Unlike most ‘normal’ years we cannot rely on last year as a safe baseline to build against, with many considering the need to budget for further potential lockdowns in the years ahead.